 The Australian National Maritime Museum:

 It is a federally managed aquatic museum in Darling Harbour, Sydney.
-After considering the idea of establishing a aquatic museum, the federal government declared that a national maritime museum would be designed at Darling Harbour, tied into the New South Wales State government's redevelopment of the area for the Australian bicentenary.
+After considering the idea of establishing an aquatic museum, the federal government declared that a national maritime museum would be designed at Darling Harbour, tied into the New South Wales State government's redevelopment of the area for the Australian Bicentenary.
 The museum architecture was constructed by Philip Cox, and although.
 The museum is structured over seven main galleries, attracting on the introduction of Australia, the contacts between the Australian Aborigines and the water.
-Visitors have an developing experience here
+Visitors have a developing experience here

-It is a harbour adjacent to the city centre of Sydney, New South Wales.
+It is a harbor adjacent to the city center of Sydney, New South Wales.
 It is also a large recreational and pedestrian precinct that is situated on western outskirts of the Sydney central business district.
-Originally Long Cove, the locality extends northwards from Chinatown, along both sides of Cockle Bay to Darling Harbour wharf on the east, and to the suburb of Pyrmont on the west.
-The district and its actual surroundings are executeed independently of the local government area of the City of Sydney, by a New South Wales state government statutory force, the Sydney Harbour Foreshore Authority.
+Originally Long Cove, the locality extends northwards from Chinatown, along with both sides of Cockle Bay to Darling Harbour wharf on the east, and to the suburb of Pyrmont on the west.
+The district and its actual surroundings are executed independently of the local government area of the City of Sydney, by a New South Wales state government statutory force, the Sydney Harbour Foreshore Authority.

 The Queen Victoria Building: